 Programming with HALCON

-HALCON offers various interfaces to access all of HALCON's more than 2000 powerful operators from programming languages like C, C++, and .NET languages like C# or VB.NET.
+HALCON offers various interfaces to access all of HALCON's more than 2000 powerful operators from programming languages like C, C++, Python, and .NET languages like C# or VB.NET.
 Its open architecture allows you to access defined data structures and thus to integrate HALCON with further software components such as a user interface or process control.
 For example, HALCON provides a powerful extension for Visual Studio.

 The software also supports parallel programming, e.g., multithreaded programs.
 Thus, multiple threads can call HALCON operators simultaneously.
 All of this, together with HALCON's inbuilt high-performance memory management lets you concentrate on your application development and quickly come to a solution.